udacity/create-your-own-adventure/english/sing/lightup/lightup-marshmallow.md

-You use the lighter to expose what the monster looks like, and it turns out he is very friendly, and just wanted to give you some marshmallow treats.
+You use the lighter to expose the monster's face.

+It turns out he is very friendly, and just wanted to give you some marshmallow treats.